 Our work began when two San Francisco congregations –St. Francis Lutheran Church and First United Lutheran Church– extended calls to openly gay and lesbian pastors, in violation of ELCA policy.
-These actions led to the formation of Lutheran Lesbian & Gay Ministries which provided financial support for calls to LGBTQ pastors.
-In 1993, the Extraordinary Candidacy Project was created to provide a credentialing process for publicly-identified LGBTQ people called to Lutheran ministry.
+These actions led to the 1990 formation of Lutheran Lesbian & Gay Ministries which provided financial support for calls to LGBTQIA+ pastors.
+In 1993, the Extraordinary Candidacy Project was created to provide a credentialing process for publicly-identified LGBTQIA+ people called to Lutheran ministry.

 These groups worked hand in hand until 2007, when the two groups merged to form Extraordinary Lutheran Ministries.
-ELM accomplished our mission to expand ministry opportunities for LGBTQ people called to rostered Lutheran ministry by:
+The newly formed Extraordinary Lutheran Ministries defined its mission as expanding ministry opportunities for LGBTQIA+ people called to rostered Lutheran ministry by:

-supporting a collegium of LGBTQ rostered leaders, and
+- supporting a collegium of LGBTQIA+ rostered leaders, and

-designating direct grants to ministry by publicly-identified LGBTQ clergy
+- designating direct grants to ministry by publicly-identified LGBTQIA+ clergy

 and rostered lay leaders in the Lutheran church.

-In the past four years, Extraordinary Lutheran Ministries developed tremendous momentum.
-One reason for that is the success of the ONE VOICE campaign.
+In its early years, Extraordinary Lutheran Ministries developed momentum largely as a result of the success of the ONE VOICE campaign.
 This major donor initiative was conducted jointly with movement partners Lutherans Concerned/North America and Wingspan Ministry.

-ONE VOICE campaign led to full-time staff for ELM: our first development director was hired in the fall of 2006.
+Just prior to the merger, LLGM hired its first fulltime development director, in October of 2006.
 In January of 2008, that position was redefined as executive director, and the part-time position of operations coordinator was added.
 That same year the office was relocated from San Francisco to Chicago.
-No longer was the organization primarily identified with the San Francisco Bay Area.
 With the move, ELM gained a more national presence.